 Pro Tip: You can use this same trick while washing your tennis shoes in the dishwasher.
 This will nix any lingering foot smell and leave your shoes looking as new as the day you bought them.
 Plus, it's a more natural cleanser than bleach.

-Lemon can really be used for anything.
-Simply squeeze a lemon into any kind of spray bottle and add equal parts white vinegar and water.
+Lemon can really be used for anything, and has so many household uses.
+Simply squeeze a lemon into any kind of spray bottle and add equal parts white vinegar and water, so 1 cup of lemon juice for 1 cup of vinegar.

-This spray will lift even the toughest stains and leave your home smelling incredibly fresh.
+This DIY all-purpose cleaner will lift even the toughest stains and leave your home with an incredibly fresh scent.
+Who needs air freshener when you have lemons?

 17. Add a little beauty to the home.

 Thankfully, bright yellow lemons are a winter fruit making them easily available even the dark, cold days of winter.
 Use their sunny color to your advantage.

-Chop them up and layer them decoratively in a clear vase or float them in a bowl of water.
+Chop them up and layer them decoratively in a clear vase or float them in a bowl of water on the countertop.
 Not only will they brighten your mood, but they will also freshen up your home.